Blog Speed Optimization

 Motivation

-Usually i do pretty well, mostly on the account of this blog being a completely static website.
+One of my favourite pastimes is running various performance analyzers against this blog in hopes of getting a good score.
+Usually i do pretty well, mostly on the account of this blog being completely static.

-Let’s compare some internet avarages for various performance metrics, and see how they stack up against my blog.
+For reference, let’s compare some internet avarages for various performance metrics and see how they stack up against my blog.
+This page is used for the benchmarks.
+Averages are from HTTP-Archives, and performance data for this blog was gathered using Google Lighthouse.

 Desktop